FREE SPEECH HISTORY TIMELINE

 Octavian (b.
 63 BC) is the adopted nephew of Julius Caesar.
 After he defeats Mark Antony at the battle of Actium in 31 BC, he elevates himself to Augustus and becomes Rome’s first emperor in everything but name (r.
 27 BC – 14 AD).
 Instead of emperor, he assumes the title of Princeps or ‘first citizen’.

-During the first decades of the Roman Empire, the freedom of speech is greatly narrowed.
-In 6-8 AD, Augustus introduces punishments for ‘literary treason’ and forbidden texts are burned.
+During the first decades of the Roman Empire, free speech is limited one step at a time.
+In 6-8 AD, Augustus introduces punishments for ‘literary treason’ and orders forbidden texts to be burned.

 14-37 AD: Tiberius narrows the limits of free speech